ZationServer/zation-server/README.md

 ## License

-While Zation source code is publicly available, the Zation server is not free.
+While Zation source code is publicly available, Zation **is not free**.
-All other repositories of the ZationServer organization that contain an MIT license .
+Except for the repositories of the ZationServer organization that contain an MIT license.
-are free to use with the conditions of the MIT license.
+These repositories are free to use with the conditions of the MIT license.

-To use the Zation server on a public server, you need to purchase a license.
+To use Zation on a public server or for commercial usage, you need to purchase a license.

 - https://github.com/ZationServer/zation/wiki/Zation-End-User-License-Agreement